GistLabs/mechanize/README.md

 Release log:

+* 0.9.1 on Oct 3rd, 2012.
+See https://github.com/GistLabs/mechanize/issues?milestone=6&state=closed for list of resolved issues.
 * 0.9.0 on Sept 28th, 2012.
 See https://github.com/GistLabs/mechanize/issues?milestone=2&page=1&state=closed for list of resolved issues.
 * 0.8.0 on Sept 20th, 2012.